-What is it?
+What is boondocking?

 As any full-time RVer can attest, there are many businesses that allow overnight parking.
-Some Walmarts, Cracker Barrels and truck stops welcome RVs to park overnight.
+Some Walmarts, Cracker Barrels, and truck stops welcome RVs to park overnight.
 The Allstays app is an excellent resource when looking for a parking lot that allows overnight parking.
-Benefits to staying at these places include well-lit parking lots and sometimes wi-fi, such as is the case with certain Pilot Travel Centers.
+Benefits to staying at these places include well-lit parking lots and the occasional wi-fi hotspot like you can find at certain Pilot Travel Centers.

-How do I go about it?
+How do I boondock?

-With just a little bit of research, you can find public lands that allow dry camping and boondocking.
-If you’re looking to stay overnight at a Walmart or Cracker Barrel, you should get permission from the manager first.
+Free camping for one night is usually pretty simple.
+Boondocking is a convenient way to save money while you’re in between destinations.
+Rest stops, certain truck stops, and Walmart stores can easily be found off interstate exits, so it’s a convenient alternative to staying an an RV park for just one night.
+Always make sure to get permission from a manager before parking for the night.
+Some locations may prohibit overnight stays in the parking lot.
 The Allstays app is helpful for this because it includes notes from other users detailing whether a particular store has allowed overnight parking in the past.
 If looking for a truck stop, check for a Flying J or Pilot Travel Centers that has sites designated for overnight RV parking.

 Renting your RV